spkesDE/SteamAccountManager/README.md

 ## 💻 Installation

-Extract the release to folder and startup the executable.
+Extract the release (.exe) to folder and startup the executable.

 ## ⚠️ Warning